XxLedvin25xX/KGRemaster/README.md

-This mod adds a galaxy, with solar systems orbiting a black hole, and wormhole near Jool that leads to the Gargantua system
+This mod adds a galaxy, with solar systems orbiting a black hole, and wormhole near Jool that leads to the Gargantua system.

+The﻿ Original Mod Made By Artyo﻿mka15﻿.